100mslive/100ms-flutter/example/README.md

 ## HMSSDK Sample App

-Clone the example app from [here](https://github.com/100mslive/100ms-flutter/tree/main).`example` folder contains code relevant to the example app.
+Clone the example app from [here](https://github.com/100mslive/100ms-flutter/tree/main).
+*"example"* folder contains code relevant to the example app.

 > 🔑 Note: This uses provider as the state management library